-The primary idea behind an oligopolistic market (an oligopoly) is that few companies rule over many in a particular market or industry, offering similar goods and services.
+The primary idea behind an oligopolistic market (an oligopoly) is that a few companies rule over many in a particular market or industry, offering similar goods and services.
 Because of a limited number of players in an oligopolistic market, competition is limited, allowing every firm to operate successfully.
 The situation typically breeds regular partnerships between firms and fosters a spirit of cooperation.

 An oligopoly is a term used to explain the structure of a specific market, industry, or company.
 A market is deemed oligopolistic or extremely concentrated when it is shared between a few common companies.
 The firms comprise an oligopolistic market, making it possible for already-existing smaller businesses to operate in the market dominated by a few.

 For example, major airlines like American Airlines and United Airlines dominate the flight industry; however, smaller airlines also operate within the space, offering special flights in the holiday niche or offering unique services as Southwest does, providing special guest singers and entertainment on certain flights.

 Breaking Down Oligopolistic Markets and Firms

 When thinking about oligopolistic companies, it’s important to note that these are the firms that rule in an oligopolistic market.
 The businesses are generally the trend and price setters, seeking out and forming partnerships and deals that establish prices that are higher than the ruling companies’ marginal costs.
-It means that oligopoly firms set prices to maximize their own profit.
-Ultimately, it lends to partnerships and collaborations that foster success for themselves and other firms, specifically smaller companies operating within the same market or industry.
+This means that oligopoly firms set prices to maximize their own profit.
+Ultimately, it leads to partnerships and collaborations that foster success for themselves and other firms, specifically smaller companies operating within the same market or industry.

 Entering Oligopolistic Markets

 Because of the structure of oligopolies, new firms typically find it difficult – if not impossible – to tunnel into oligopolistic markets that already exist.
-It is primarily due to two significant factors: several well-established and successful large firms already dominate the space, and the companies typically offer the most premium and well-known goods and services.
+This is primarily due to two significant factors: several well-established and successful large firms already dominate the space, and those companies typically offer the most premium and well-known goods and services.